protagolabs/NMP-GPT2-Tutorial/README.md

 Follow these steps to rent a server with GPUs.
 After signing in, select "Console" from the dropdown menu.
 You will be directed to your personal page.
 Select "Rent GPU" from the dropdown on the left, and then click on "Rent new machine".
 Fill in the form which will appear.
 At the end you will be asked to choose a password which you will use to SSH.
 Click "Rent machine" once the form is complete.
 You should now see a dashboard with your newly rented machine.
 If you do not see the IP Address and Port, you may need to manually refresh the browser page.
-You can click on "Copy SSH command" as shown in the image below
+You can copy the SSH command by clicking on the button as shown below.
 <p align="center">
 <img src="images/vm_dashboard.png" style="width:500px;"/>
 </p>